AugustusClient/Augustus-Wiki/src/content/docs/misc/disabler.md

     <span>Caution</span>
   </div>
   <div>
-    Very Strong Module that can break the Game if not used correctly!!! you have been warned!!!
+    Dont use if you dont know what you are doing
   </div>
 </div>